cjacker/opensource-toolchain-pic/README.md

 These years, MicroChip officially provide some Curiosity Nano boards of PIC or AVR, it has an onboard nEDBG debugger integrated and can be used as programmer and debugger with MPLABX directly. with these boards, you do NOT have to buy a expensive PICKIT 4.

-I have a DM164150 CNANO baord with PIC18F57Q43, and it can not supported by SDCC (need some work to do), thus I use the gcbasic to build a blink demo for it (refer to above sections for codes).
+I have a DM164150 CNANO baord with PIC18F57Q43, and it can not supported by SDCC directly (device headers is not include in SDCC), thus I use the gcbasic to build a blink demo for it (refer to above sections for codes).

 After 'blink.hex' generated, '[pymcuprog](https://github.com/microchip-pic-avr-tools/pymcuprog)' from MicroChip can be used to program it.